pod5AND101Spring24/iHomie/README.md

 - [Add screenshot of your Project Board with the issues that you're working on in the **NEXT sprint**.
 It should include issues for next unit with assigned owners.] <img src="https://github.com/pod5AND101Spring24/iHomie/blob/main/Sprint2%263ProjectBoard.PNG" width=600>

 ## Issues worked on this sprint

-- List the issues you completed this sprint
  - Custom launcher implemented.
 A house icon with "iHomie" logo shows first during onboarding process.
  - Login feature implemented.
 User can sign up or sign in on the Login screen. "iHomie" shows at top of the screen.
  - Property Browsing feature implemented.Data parsing using Get/propertyExtendedSearch successful.
 User can search property by address, city, or code with the search bar.Results